bavc/qctools/docs/playback_filters.md

 ## Broadcast Range Pixels {#broadcast-range-pixels}

-This is the same presentation as 'Normal' except that pixels that are outside of broadcast range are highlighted as white.
+This is the same presentation as 'Normal' except that pixels that are outside of broadcast range are highlighted.
 Again here, you have the option of selecting **'Field'** to display field 1 (top) and field 2 (bottom) separately.

 ![Broadcast Range Pixels](media/playbackfilter_broadcast_range_pixels.jpg)